jelaniwilliams27/simple/djpg04test.md

 #### :mag: Insight Provided:
-Track new COVID-19 cases and deaths by state and date.
+Tracks new COVID-19 cases and deaths by state and date.
 ___